 Packing For Italy

-An important travel tip to know before traveling to Italy is packing light!
-Rolling big bags in Italy is not fun, even more so on the Amalfi Coast where the village is full of stairs!
+An important travel tip to know before traveling to Italy is to pack light!
+Rolling big bags in Italy is not fun, even more so on the Amalfi Coast, where the village is full of stairs!

 Bathrooms Come at a Cost